Our Complaints Policy

 - We will then investigate your complaint.
-This will normally involve passing your complaint to our client care Director (“the Director” being David W.P.
-Hughes in Llanrwst/Hywel Davies in Abergele) who will review your matter file and speak to the member of staff who acted for you.
+This will normally involve passing your complaint to a Director who will review your matter file and speak to the member of staff who acted for you.

-- Within three days of the meeting, the Director will write to you to confirm what took place and any solutions s/he has agreed with you.
+- Within three days of any meeting, the Director will write to you to confirm what took place and any solutions which may have been agreed.

-- If you do not want a meeting or it is not possible, the Director will send you a detailed written reply to your complaint, including his/her suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter or as soon as practicable thereafter having explained to you the reason for delay.
+- If you do not want a meeting or such a meeting is not practicable, the Director will send you a detailed written reply to your complaint, including his/her suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter or as soon as practicable thereafter having explained to you the reason for delay.

 - At this stage, if you are still not satisfied, you should contact us again and we will arrange for another Director to review the decision.